JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 Through these improvements and enhancements, this design document not only provides a more detailed and clear diagram of the system architecture, but also ensures that the platform can operate efficiently during the implementation process to meet the needs of future expansion and innovation.

+# 2. The Platform and Architecture Styles

-## 1.5.
-The Platform and Architecture
+## 2.1.
+Platform and Architecture

 In the actual development process, we will use a microservice architecture to develop our KeepFit intelligent fitness system.
 The architecture enables each microservice in the system to be deployed independently and loosely coupled to each other.
 Each microservice focuses on completing a single function and implementing it in an optimum way.
 This architecture design brings low coupling, high flexibility, specific solutions to specific problems, and is conducive to independent development.
 In addition, the microservice architecture also enhances the availability and stability of the system.
 Under this architecture, we will use a series of mature technologies and frameworks to build the system.
 The implementation of each subsystem and component is summarized as follows: